 Fee: $50

 Course meets special interest needs of CHM students.
 Special topics offered for variable credit from one to four semester credit hours.
-Students may repeat CHM 290 up to three times on different topics for a maximum of nine semester credit hours.
+Course may be taken for credit up to four times on different topics.
 Fee Varies.
 Prerequisite may vary by topic.